 Categories for Self-Exploration

 Making a good career decision requires being familiar with who you are.
 This means exploring your personal qualities, traits, interests and competencies and using this information to research careers that call for similar skills and attributes.
-Taking self-assessment inventories through this website and/or the Career Services Office is a valuable way to pull together personal information that will help lead you to finding a satisfying and good match or "best fit" career.
+Taking self-assessment inventories through this website and/or the Career Development Services Office is a valuable way to pull together personal information that will help lead you to finding a satisfying and good match or "best fit" career.
 The following are some essential categories for self-exploration.

 - electronics, jogging, music…Look at interests and hobbies more closely to identify skills which may be transferable to the work world.
 Information about your interests and related skills will help you determine potential career paths.